aphex2000/HydrasynthAbleton/README.md

 More details: https://help.ableton.com/hc/en-us/articles/206240184-Creating-your-own-Control-Surface-script

-3) Copy Midi patch from the Midi Bank to your Hydrasynth using the Hydrasynth Manager
+3) Copy the Midi patch from the Midi Bank to your Hydrasynth using the Hydrasynth Manager

 4) In Ableton select Hydrasynth as remote surface (and corresponding Input / Output device)